argilla-io/argilla/docs/_source/conceptual_guides/llm/sft.md

 ## Add records

-The aim of this phase is to create records with `prompts` to be pushed into Argilla for collecting human `completions`.
+This phase aims to create records with `prompts` to be pushed into Argilla for collecting human `completions`.

 Once you have configured the dataset, you need to add records and publish them for labelers.
 In this case, the records will contain a single field, the **prompt**.
 This **prompt** will be shown to labelers in the UI and we will ask them to provide a **completion**.
 The most important questions at this step are: **where to get the prompts from** and **how to select them** in order to maximize the quality of the resulting LLM.

 :::{tip}
-Important features for the resulting dataset include diversity, consistent completion style, and quality.
+Important features of the resulting dataset include diversity, consistent completion style, and quality.
 These features must be considered when designing the data selection and collection processes.
 :::

 For collecting **prompts** or instructions, there are at least the following options: